hizzybabe/HTMLKit/src/routes/practice/htmlcss11/+page.md

 ---

 This setup provides a clean, modern product card layout with hover effects and emphasis on price and button.
-Let me know if you'd like to add additional features, like star ratings or animation effects!